+The Group recognises ECLs at a probability weighted estimate of credit losses for financial assets less than 120 days past due (see note 28).
 The Group assumes that the credit risk on a financial asset has increased significantly if it is more than 120 days past due.
 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.
 The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.